 THE PAINTER—A CCC Collaboration

-F&V faculty members and partners in production, Kevin and DeAnna Cooper, Cinematographer Adam Jones, Production Designer Tom Kesling, in addition to other Columbia College faculty, staff, students and alumni recently wrapped production on The Painter, a film that tackles the tough subject of how violence in Chicago is robbing youth of their innocence.
+CA+S faculty members and partners in production, Kevin and DeAnna Cooper, Cinematographer Adam Jones, Production Designer Tom Kesling, in addition to other Columbia College faculty, staff, students and alumni worked on The Painter, a film that tackles the tough subject of how violence in Chicago is robbing youth of their innocence.

 Commissioned by entrepreneur and the film’s Executive Producer, Emil Arab, and funded partly by Columbia College’s Faculty Development Grant, the short takes a glimpse inside the life of a child artist affected by violence, a child whose secret artwork reveals a tragic take on how violence affects children.